How Do I Recover From My Achilles Pain?

 Most cases of Achilles pain that we see at our clinics have reached the tendinosis stage.
-In simple terms this stage is where the cells are degenerated and not repairing properly.
+In simple terms, this stage is where the cells are degenerated and not repairing properly.
 This is different to Achilles tendinitis where inflammation is the primary process.

-There are many factors to consider for effective healing of an Achilles tendinosis.
-The purpose of this article is to provide you with some useful pointers to promote recovery.1.
-Tight muscles
+There are many factors to consider for effective healing of Achilles tendinosis.
+The purpose of this article is to provide you with some useful pointers to promote recovery.

 The calf muscles are generally tight in people with Achilles conditions.
-Stretching exercises are often very useful, but at the same time, they can aggravate the condition if overstretched.
-Most commonly the inside of the calf is often tighter and therefore usually leads to pain on the inner side of the achilles tendon or on the insertion attachment on the inside of the heel.
+Stretching exercises are often very useful, but at the same time, they can aggravate Achilles pain if overstretched.
+Most commonly the inside of the calf is often tighter and therefore usually leads to pain on the inner side of the Achilles tendon or on the insertion attachment on the inside of the heel.

 To train the shock absorption function of your calf muscles, stand on the edge of a step (heel off the step) and perform heel raises (go on to your tiptoes) and then the slowly drop the heel down (heel dip) (about 3 seconds) just before you feel the stretch in your calf muscles, push the heel up again.
 You will feel the obvious weakness of your affected leg especially if you do it only on one leg.
-You will notice that the heel can’t go up as high and you need significantly more effort compared to your other leg.3.
-Foot Arches
+You will notice that the heel can’t go up as high and you need significantly more effort compared to your other leg.

-When your foot and ankle joint are too stiff or too lax, they either have poor shock absorption or your muscles have to exert more force to stabilise.
+When your foot and ankle joints are too stiff or too lax, they either have poor shock absorption, or your muscles have to exert more force to stabilise.
 The biomechanics has a lot to do with the foot arches too (see above).

-Try increasing the intensity by 10% each week, and always listen to your body.No pain no gain is definitely not the mantra for healing an Achilles tendinosis.
+Try increasing the intensity by 10% each week, and always listen to your body.